systemli/systemli-website/src/_posts/2016-03-08-jabberrolle-en.md

 ---
 layout: post
 lang: en
-title:  Ansible-Role to setup a jabberserver
+title:  Ansible-Role to setup a Jabber server
 date:   2016-03-08 17:00:00
 excerpt: We published our Ansible role, which enables you to setup a Jabber server, which is similar configured as jabber.systemli.org.